Arranging for an Audition

 Students auditioning to play Mellophone may audition on either French horn or trumpet, if they prefer.
 Students auditioning to play piccolo may play all or part of their audition on flute, though some demonstration of piccolo skill is encouraged.

 Please review the detailed Color Guard audition packet located in the section below.
-A complete playlist of demonstration videos is available on YouTube.

 The audition is designed to evaluate your ability to learn basic equipment work, simple choreography, etc. We use six-foot weighted poles with 54" by 36" silks.
 If you are more comfortable with smaller equipment, you may use whatever is available to you.
 Let us know if you don't have access to equipment and we'll try to help.